Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 I'm pleased with our results this quarter.
 From a strategic perspective, our business model remains relevant and our blueprint continues to drive growth and maintain our momentum.
 Regional and sector fluctuations are offset by our geographic scope and customer diversity and we continue to optimize our cost structure for the future, while enabling investment through growth in our specialty business.

-As consumer demand for healthy products grows, we are well-positioned to deliver innovative, on-trend ingredient solutions to meet this demand.
+As consumer demand for healthy products grows, we are well positioned to deliver innovative, on-trend ingredient solutions to meet this demand.
 We're very pleased with the integrations of our recent acquisition and we will continue to evaluate other acquisition opportunities that add value.
 I am also pleased with our ability to invest our capital to support growth and deliver shareholder value as evidenced by our 20% dividend increase.

 And now, we're glad to take your questions.